Iwasawa theory and mock plectic points: Introduction

 The goal of this article is to shed some light on the arithmetic intricacies of elliptic curves of \emph{rank two} using the mock plectic invariants introduced by Henri Darmon and the first author in \cite{DarmonFornea}.
 Our setting is complementary to that studied by Castella--Hsieh \cite{CastellaHsieh} and Castella \cite{CasetllaCM2} using generalized Kato classes because our elliptic curves are required to have multiplicative reduction at the chosen prime $p$.

-Consider a quadratic imaginary field $K$ in which $p$ is \emph{inert} and an elliptic curve $E_{/\Q}$ with \emph{multiplicative reduction} at $p$.
-Suppose that the conductor $N$ of $E_{/\Q}$ is unramified in $K$ and write

-where $N^-$ denotes the largest divisor of $N/p$ which is divisible only by primes which are inert in $K$.
-To ensure that the root number $\varepsilon(E/K)$ of $E$ over $K$ equals $+1$, we assume that $N^-$ is \emph{square-free} with an \emph{even number of prime factors}.
-For convenience, let us also assume that $K\neq\Q(\sqrt{-1}),\Q(\sqrt{-3})$.
-In the first part of this article we generalize the construction in \cite{DarmonFornea} to associate a mock plectic invariant
+\begin{assumptions} Let $p$ be a rational prime, $N$ a positive integer, $K$ a quadratic imaginary field where $p$ is inert, and $E_{/\Q}$ an elliptic curve of conductor $N$.
+Suppose that \begin{itemize} \item [$\bfcdot$] the conductor $N$ is unramified in $K$, \item [$\bfcdot$] the elliptic curve $E_{/\Q}$ has multiplicative reduction at $p$. \end{itemize} We can then write $N=p \cdot N^+ \cdot N^-$ where $N^-$ denotes the largest divisor of $N/p$ which is divisible only by primes which are inert in $K$.
+To ensure that the root number $\varepsilon(E/K)$ of $E_{/\bb{Q}}$ over $K$ equals $+1$, we require that \begin{itemize} \item [$\bfcdot$] $N^-$ is square-free with an even number of prime factors. \end{itemize} For convenience, we also assume that $K\neq\Q(\sqrt{-1}),\Q(\sqrt{-3})$. \end{assumptions}